PaulWZZtoLA/Single-snapshot-Hyperspectral-Phasor-Camera-SHy-Cam/README.md

 This script loads the register image from the registration step and the reference spectra of three pure fluorescence and applies a contraint least square solver to find the optimal 'contributions' from three known fluorescence inside of the sample.
 The unmixed result is save with a *OME.tif* file.
+Consider converting it to *.ims* file for visualization.